Byzantine silk: Imperial

 Regulations governing the use of expensive Tyrian purple dyestuffs varied over the years, but cloth dyed in these colors was generally restricted to specific classes and was used in diplomatic gifts.
 Other dyes used in Byzantine silk workshops were madder, kermes, indigo, weld, and sappanwood.
 Gold thread was made with silver-gilt strips wrapped around a silk core.

 These regulations were incited under imperial decrees, which led to an imperial monopoly over the usage of silk within the Byzantine Empire.
 The purple dyes in particular were monopolized.
 Due to the high costs and labor involved, the imperials were the only ones able to produce the purple silk as well.
 The Empire had a cooperative body called a collegia oversee the production of purple dyes with silk making.
 If one was found to be making unapproved silk productions with purple dyes, their product would be seized and would have to pay a fine.
 There would also be types of yard that would be forbidden to use with purple dyes based on the emperor's preference with it.

 The decrees also resulted in Justinian Codes in how the silks were identified.
-Different silks could be used to determine your status within the empire, your civil or military office status, and your social and economic status.
-The decrees also put regulations on the open market the silks were sold in, needing a government official or member of the clergy to give you permission to sell your silk.
+Different silks could be used to determine one's status within the empire, their civil or military office status, and their social and economic status.
+The decrees also put regulations on the open market the silks were sold in, needing a government official or member of the clergy to give someone permission to sell their silk.